Aliases for GJA5 Gene

 GeneCards Summary for GJA5 Gene

 GJA5 (Gap Junction Protein Alpha 5) is a Protein Coding gene.
 Diseases associated with GJA5 include Atrial Fibrillation, Familial, 11 and Atrial Standstill 1.
-Among its related pathways are Vesicle-mediated transport and NOTCH1 regulation of human endothelial cell calcification.
+Among its related pathways are Cell adhesion_Endothelial cell contacts by junctional mechanisms and NOTCH1 regulation of human endothelial cell calcification.
 Gene Ontology (GO) annotations related to this gene include gap junction channel activity and gap junction hemi-channel activity.
 An important paralog of this gene is GJA8.

 UniProtKB/Swiss-Prot Summary for GJA5 Gene